BIGmama-technology/Hyko-toolkit/README.md

     - `hyko-sdk`: used by the rest of the tools.

     > **Note**: You may notice some tools within the `hyko_toolkit` directory lacking a Dockerfile.
 This is because the toolkit-builder.py script, which we'll cover later, identifies the closest Dockerfile in the parent directory for such tools during its directory traversal process.

+## Adding new api to the toolkit

+Adding an API to the Hyko Toolkit is a streamlined process compared to functions and models, requiring only one file: the `metadata.py` file.
+In this file, we follow a similar approach as with functions and models, documenting essential metadata such as inputs, parameters, outputs, name, description, and task.
+However, for APIs, we include an additional step: making the call to the API using httpx while adhering to the API specification.

+Here's a breakdown of the steps involved:

+1. **Create metadata.py File**:

+    - Develop a metadata.py file within the designated category directory (e.g., apis).
+    - Document key metadata for the API, including inputs, parameters, outputs, name, description, and task.

+2. **API Call Implementation**:

+    - Incorporate the API call within the metadata.py file, utilizing httpx.
+    - Ensure that the API call conforms to the specifications outlined by the respective API.